jbeard4/SCION/projects/examples/sciblog/src/pages/scion-5-release-announcement/index.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-It's true that contributors to SCION will now need to sign a Contributor License Agreement where they assign their copyright to Jacobean Research and Development.
+It's true that contributors to SCION will now need to sign a Contributor License Agreement where they assign their copyright to Minnow Software, LLC.
 Contributions to SCION have historically not required users to assign their copyright to the project. _I am concerned that this will create a barrier for new contributors._

-If you want to contribute to SCION, and you have concerns about licensing, please reach out to me on Gitter, or at [jake@jacobeanrnd.com](mailto:jake@jacobeanrnd.com), or leave a comment on this website.
+If you want to contribute to SCION, and you have concerns about licensing, please reach out to me on Gitter, or at [jake@minnow.io](mailto:jake@minnow.io), or leave a comment on this website.
 I sincerely look forward to having these conversations.

 ## Intention to migrate from Github to Gitlab